pravesa/es-node-runner/README.md

 buildOptions: {
     // Entry point for bundling
     entry: string,
+    // Sets the output directory for build operation.
+    outdir: string,
+    // Sets the file name for bundled output.
+This is applicable only if bundle is true.
+    outfile: string,
+    format: 'iife' | 'cjs' | 'esm',
     // Sets the target for generated code
     target: string,
     // Generates sourcemap